hammad-shahid55/my_SwiftRide/README.md

 - Email service not configured in .env
 - Network connectivity to Resend API
 - Email going to spam folder
+- Missing email service initialization

 **Debug Steps**:
-1. Check console for email configuration status
+1. Check console for email configuration status on app startup
-2. Verify .env file has correct Resend API key
+2. Verify .env file has correct Resend API key and from email
-3. Test email service with test function
+3. Test email service with test function in SimpleEmailService
-4. Check Resend dashboard for delivery logs
+4. Check Resend dashboard for delivery logs and bounce reports
-5. Verify sender email domain is verified
+5. Verify sender email domain is verified in Resend
+6. Check email templates are properly formatted
+7. Verify booking status service is triggering email notifications

 #### Build Failures